Popup Image for

 Published on: 10 May 2025

-Total Views: 1103
+Total Views: 3147

-Is AILET Tougher than CLAT?: CLAT (Common Law Admission Test) and AILET (All India Law Admission Test) are two popular law entrance exams in India.
+Is AILET Tougher than CLAT?: CLAT (Common Law Admission Test) and AILET (All India Law Entrance Test) are two popular law entrance exams in India.
 While both examinations are used to gain admission to top legal schools, they differ in terms of their administration, breadth, and focus.
 Individual interests and goals ultimately determine which exam is superior.

 There are many differences between the two exams, including the number of available seats, the exam pattern, the number of candidates appearing, etc. So, let’s dive into reading the details.